How Do I Get Rid of Age Spots?

 Fractional CO2 Laser Treatment

 A fractional CO2 laser treatment is a more invasive option that completely resurfaces the skin.
 It works by creating tiny wounds in the skin the force it to make new collagen and elastin.
 This process reduces age spots, fine lines and wrinkles, acne scarring and improves overall skin tone.
-It differs from chemical peels and micro-needling in that it goes deeper into the skin and typically requires only 1-2 treatments for maximum improvement.
+It differs from chemical peels and skin rejuvenation in that it goes deeper into the skin and typically requires only 1-2 treatments for maximum improvement.
 The down time is longer as it takes approximately 7 days for the damaged outer layers to completely slough off revealing smoother brighter skin.

 While it’s great that there are so many options available to tackle sun damage, it can be difficult to determine what treatment plan is right for you.
 Our master estheticians and Dr. Thompson offer complimentary skin consultations so together, you can decide on the best course of action to help you achieve your goals.
 Appointments can be made by calling (801)776-2220 or by contacting us HERE.